Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-9-a-2-3-tonne-lifestyle.html.markdown

 Globally, transport is responsible for 15% emissions, and even though air travel 3% global emissions that’s because the majority of people in the world have never been on a plane.
 Here in the UK we fly a lot and if you do fly, the chances are that those flights will make up the largest part of your carbon footprint.

+> "Here in the UK we fly a lot and if you do fly, the chances are that those flights will make up the largest part of your carbon footprint."

 #### Emily:

 *It’s really important to reduce the amount we fly because it's not just carbon emissions, it’s water vapour and other greenhouse gases.
 Flying is much higher in emissions than alternative transport choices.*